egoist/haya/README.md

 Loaded env variables are also exposed to your client source code via `process.env`.

-To prevent accidentally leaking env variables to the client, only variables prefixed with `VEI_` are exposed to your Vei-processed code. e.g. the following file:
+To prevent accidentally leaking env variables to the client, only variables prefixed with `haya_` are exposed to your haya-processed code. e.g. the following file:

 ```
 DB_PASSWORD=foobar
-VEI_SOME_KEY=123
+haya_SOME_KEY=123
 ```

-Only `VEI_SOME_KEY` will be exposed as `process.env.VEI_SOME_KEY` to your client source code, but `DB_PASSWORD` will not.
+Only `haya_SOME_KEY` will be exposed as `process.env.haya_SOME_KEY` to your client source code, but `DB_PASSWORD` will not.

 ### The `public` directory